 Five of the centres are actually based inside factories – in Edmonton, Wakefield, East Kilbride, Milton Keynes and Sidcup.
 The sixth is in a recycling facility in Lincolnshire.
-We throw open the doors at all of these locations to host curriculum-focused tours.
+CCEP throw open the doors at all of these locations to host curriculum-focused tours.

-A typical visit lasts two hours, including a presentation in a classroom, followed by a factory tour on which students can see our high-speed production lines in action.
+A typical visit lasts two hours, including a presentation in a classroom, followed by a factory tour on which students can see CCEP’s high-speed production lines in action.
 If you’re interested in enrolling your students, or know someone who might be, all the details can be found at www.therealexperience.co.uk.

 Declan Swan, Chief Executive, Institute for Education Business Exellence (IEBE) says “